 Indian Prime Minister Narendra Modi is set to make an official visit to Israel this week, holding discussions with Prime Minister Benjamin Netanyahu and addressing the Knesset.
+The two countries are expected to sign a memorandum of understanding to deepen defense cooperation.
 The visit underscores the deepening strategic and security relationship between the two countries, particularly in the defense sector.

 India: Israel’s Largest Defense Customer#